maybleMyers/pusa/README.md

 ## Limitations

 Pusa currently has several known limitations:
-- The base Mochi model generates videos at relatively low resolution (480p)
+- The base Mochi model generates videos at low resolution (480p)
 - We anticipate significant quality improvements when applying our methodology to more advanced models like Wan2.1
 - We welcome community contributions to enhance model performance and extend its capabilities